 Transportation Improvement Program (TIP)

-The TIP serves not only the need in this area for an efficient transportation system, but also satisfies regulations jointly issued by the Federal Transit Administration (FTA) and Federal Highway Administration (FHwA), regarding the content and purpose of the program.
-Amendments to an approved TIP are necessary (as per Section E, of the Grand Valley Urbanized Area Memorandum of Understanding) to maintain federal funding for highways and streets within the planning area, and for federal assistance on transit programs.
-It is developed by the Grand Valley Regional Transportation Committee (GVRTC), acting as the MPO.
+The TIP serves not only the need in this area for an efficient transportation system, but also satisfies regulations jointly issued by the Federal Transit Administration (FTA) and Federal Highway Administration (FHWA), regarding the content and purpose of the program.
+Amendments to an approved TIP are necessary to maintain federal funding for highways and streets, and for federal assistance on transit programs.
+The TIP is approved by the Grand Valley Regional Transportation Committee (GVRTC), acting as the MPO.

 2023-2026 (In effect July 1, 2022)